JoelineAlves/hair_manager/README.md

 ### Wireframes

-[Figma](https://figma.com/) was used to create wireframes of the design of the site for mobile phones, tablets and desktop devices.
+[Figma](https://figma.com/) was used to create wireframes of the design of the site for desktop and mobile devices.

 Home Page